Lua de Mel: Plot

-The High Note, which actually is in charge of Melanie, Sandra and Valentim Valério, is more than just a music company.
+High Note, which actually is in charge of Melanie, Sandra and Valentim Valério, is more than just a music company.
 Now, it's also a TV channel: VêVê TV, where Valentim Valério takes the opportunity to spread poison.
 Melanie and Leandro are a successful couple in Portuguese music.
 Happy as never before, they plan to expand the family, but Melanie has a hard time getting pregnant.
 This is where Silvie, an old friend from when she lived in Luxembourg, comes into the history.
 Silvie is delighted with Leandro and offers to be their surrogate.
 But Mel doesn't have idea the headaches that this idea will bring to her.

 Sandra starts dating Zé Pedro, an ambitious guitarist who is with her just for their own advantage.
 His brother Xavi, who emigrated to England, but who came to spend the summer in Portugal, will truly fall in love with her, which makes him stay for Penafiel, getting work and being the head of the Erva Boa garden center.

 Rebeca Sofia, now an abandoned single mother, and queen of Portuguese popular music and one of the singers of VêVê TV, where she has her own program.

 Tó Quim left the firefighters once and for all and is about to inaugurate his bar on Luzim River Beach.